appdev-lessons/rails-on-render/content.md

 ![](/assets/delete-free-db.png)
 {: .bleed-full }

 **Before you delete it, make sure there are no records you want to keep.** If the Render database does have some records that you are interested in keeping, then you will need to migrate those records from the Render-supplied database to your new, external ElephantSQL database.
+See the section below on [Migrating Databases](#migrating-databases){: target="_self" } for those steps.

 Similar to how you connected your external database, Render also provides you with the URL to connect via the `DATABASE_URL` environment variable to the internal database that they provide.
-You can find that in the dashboard page for your database on Render. **This is exactly the `DATABASE_URL` environment variable that you deleted in the previous step.** Your database and contents were not deleted by the step, you only deleted (well, _exchanged_) the connection to the database!
+You can find that in the dashboard page for your database on Render.
+This is exactly the `DATABASE_URL` environment variable that you deleted in the previous step.
+Your database and contents were _not deleted_ by that ENV variable step, you only _exchanged_ the connection to the database!

 ![](/assets/internal-db-connection.png)
 {: .bleed-full }